In Depth Baby Product Reviews Led by a Pediatrician

 Conclusion

 Introducing your kids to flossing as part of a dental hygiene routine is smart.
 It can help create important daily habits for healthier teeth and gums.
 The pediatric dentists we consulted recommend twice-daily flossing for kids.
 For some children, using structured flossers instead of traditional string floss can simplify the job or increase compliance by making it easier.
 Allowing children to participate in the process of oral care engages them in their own healthcare and creates an opportunity for an increase in responsibility.
 We think this lineup has a flosser for every family struggling with string flossing.
 With our testing and research, we provide details on kids' favorites and the best option for the environment, your child, and your budget.
-The best kids' vitamins can also help your little one stay healthy.
+Kids' vitamins can also help your little one stay healthy.